Dog Sledding in Banff

 Just the week prior I did a dog-sledding outing where we simply sat in the sled and enjoyed the view.
 It was nice and the view was gorgeous, but honestly it was sort of a yawn.
 I like to get hands-on and actually learn something.
 I want a true experience, not a ride.
 So suddenly my dog sledding dreams had been answered at Snowy Owl.

-Jeremy explains that all the dogs love to be around people, however the ones with red handkerchiefs on are actually a little shy – so leave them be.
+Jeremy explains that all dogs love to be around people; however, the ones with red handkerchiefs on are actually a little shy, so leave them alone.
 I walk over to my assigned team and greet them with a happy voice, trying to start off on the right foot.

 Dog sledding banff